Last Updated on May 5, 2021 by Red Nomad OZ

-The huge and otherwise undefined ‘middle’ section of Australia, where there’s WAY more than the ‘nothing much’ of popular opinion.
+The huge and otherwise undefined ‘middle’ section of Australia.
+There’s WAY more than the ‘nothing much’ of popular opinion out there.
 Don’t believe me?
 Have a look at my Outback adventures!

 Another is Clancy of the Overflow by the extraordinarily prolific A. B. Paterson.
-He also wrote Waltzing Matilda – one of the 10 most recorded songs in the world – the subject of the only museum in the world (the Waltzing Matilda Centre in Winton, QLD) dedicated to a song!
+He also wrote Waltzing Matilda – one of the 10 most recorded songs in the world.
+The song is the subject of the only museum in the world (the Waltzing Matilda Centre in Winton, QLD) dedicated to a song!

 You don’t have to look very hard to find something strange and bizarre downunder.
 Like a singing, piano-playing dingo.
 Or a sign telling you exactly what the locals think of the government.
 Or a gilded church steeple in the middle of nowhere.
 Or the world’s first ride-on lawnmower.
 Or a Cane Toad Race!
 Or the World Moon-Rock Throwing Championships!
 Haven’t heard of these things before?
 They’re ALL on my blog!!